UniversalDependencies/docs/_u-dep/advcl.md

 ## Optional Depictives

-This relation is also used for optional depictive adjectives.
-The adjective is treated as an adverbial clause modifier of the higher clause.
+This relation is also used for optional depictive adjectives, where the adjective is introduced in clause structure independently of the nominal it describes (contrast: [acl]() if the adjective is an adnominal predicate).
+The depictive adjective is treated as an adverbial clause modifier of the higher clause.
 The adjective also provides a secondary predication, where the nominal predicand may or may not be overt; if it is overt, the secondary predication can be represented with an enhanced dependency.
 See [xcomp]() for further discussion of resultatives and depictives.

 ~~~ sdparse
 She entered the room sad